 First off, our billing system cannot charge your PayPal account, so we couldn’t double charge you even if we wanted to.

 Now, there can be two scenarios in which you could be double charged, or it may seem that you are double charged:

-Scenario #1: One version is that you may have setup 2 different PayPal subscriptions that are sending money to our billing system every month, so you should log into your PayPal account and check the your active subscriptions.
+Scenario #1: One version is that you may have set up 2 different PayPal subscriptions that are sending money to our billing system every month, so you should log into your PayPal account and check your active subscriptions.
 You can do this as explained in the PayPal documentation:

-Scenario #2: Another, more likely version is where it may only seem that you are getting double charged, but you are in fact not.
-This happens when you have just one PayPal subscription active, but it is sending the funds to our billing system before an invoice is generated for your services (ie: too early).
-In such cases, when our billing system receives funds but there’s no unpaid invoice in your accounts, it does the only reasonable thing, which is generate an invoice for those funds and adds them to your Account Credit, so those funds can be later used to pay for your services.
+Scenario #2: Another, more likely version, is where it may only seem that you are getting double charged, but you are in fact not.
+This happens when you have just one PayPal subscription active, but it is sending the funds to our billing system before an invoice is generated for your services (i.e.: too early).
+In such cases, when our billing system receives funds, but there’s no unpaid invoice in your accounts, it does the only reasonable thing, which is to generate an invoice for those funds and to add them to your Account Credit, so those funds can be later used to pay for your services.

 Then, on the invoices using this Account Credit, to pay for your services, you will see the Account Credit icon under Transactions:

 As you can see from the above screenshot, no money came in from PayPal to pay for your services.
 The money was used from your Account Credit, which had already $9.95 in funds from the previous PayPal overpayment invoice.

 So, even though it may seem that you are getting invoiced twice a month, for just one service, it’s still just one payment from your PayPal per month.

 Either way, any extra payments will always be automatically added to your Account Credit, so be sure to check how much Account Credit you currently have in your dashboard.